wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    <a target="_blank" href="https://www.youtube.com/watch?v=FgJ7QlEqL7w">[3:47]</a> "The Standard model is completely process-focused and therefore ignores the skill of the practitioner.
 Other than development of strategies for communication, stakeholders, and learning, the Standard is quiet in terms of how to motivate stakeholders to want to do the change.
 This is curious since most of the effort in a change project is developing the desire the change.
 However, this gets minimal attention in the Standard.
 Ultimately, the Standard is a tool to understand the project management aspects of change, with minimal support for the people aspects of change."

-* $3,100 <a target="_blank" href="https://www.imaworldwide.com/aim-change-management-certification">AIM Change Management Professional (ACMP) certification</a> is obtained after a 3-day training (virtual or on-site) by consultant Don Harrison. "it’s a day longer than most, because there is so much to know — including how to manage leaders and how to deal with the power and politics of change".

-   Accelerating Implementation Methodology (AIM) focuses on the human side of risk; rather than look at how technology or software fails us, it encourages leaders to strengthen processes that involve employees, given that human-error is one of the biggest risks for failure.
+* $3,100 <a target="_blank" href="https://www.imaworldwide.com/aim-change-management-certification">AIM Change Management Professional certification</a> is obtained after a 3-day training (virtual or on-site) by consultant Don Harrison. "it’s a day longer than most, because there is so much to know — including how to manage leaders and how to deal with the power and politics of change".
+AIM focuses on the human side of risk; rather than look at how technology or software fails us, it encourages leaders to strengthen processes that involve employees, given that human-error is one of the biggest risks for failure.
 The certification is targeted at human resources, organizational development, IT, and business and clinical leaders, as well as project managers.

 * <strong>$4,850 for 3-days on-site</strong> or $4,500 virtually to learn their ADKAR models.
 The <a target="_blank" href="https://www.prosci.com/training/change-management-certification">Prosci Certified Change Practioner certification</a>

-## Pro Certifications with a change management component:
+## Certifications with a change management component:

 * $405 <a href="https://www.cio.com/article/228204/pmp-project-management-certification-guide.html">Project Management Professional (PMP)</a> (for PMI members)